 Additionally, the U.S. saw a 34% increase in the number of African-American owned firms between 2007 and 2012.
 Also during those years, the number of Hispanic-owned businesses in the U.S. grew by 46%.

 Again, there is lots of room for these numbers to grow, but it’s encouraging to see increased diversity among small business owners in the United States.

 As a small business owner, you can be proud that you and your fellow entrepreneurs make up most of the economy.
 There are so many statistics demonstrating the importance of small businesses in the United States.

-United States small businesses comprise:
+In the United States, small businesses comprise:

 If you own a business and manage employees, then you’re in part responsible for these amazing job creation statistics:

-When you take a step back from these small business statistics and look at the big picture, the main takeaway is this: Running a small business is hard work—and the percentage of small businesses that fail just shows that.
-There are many different reasons why a small business fails, but in general, keep an eye on your capital sources and cash flow—those tend to be the tipping point for business failure.
+When you take a step back from these small business statistics and look at the big picture, the main takeaway is this: Running a small business is hard work—and the percentage of small businesses that fail just demonstrates that.
+There are many reasons why small businesses fail, but in general, keep an eye on your capital sources and cash flow—those tend to be the tipping point for business failure.

 But keep your head up, small business owner.
-Optimism for small businesses owners is growing, and the strength of small businesses in the U.S. economy is validated with amazing statistics year after year!
+Optimism for small businesses owners is growing, and the strength of small businesses in the U.S. economy is validated with amazing statistics year after year.